Illustration NFT choices

 To get an idea, a transfer on the Tezos network consumes approximately 2.4E-4 g CO2 equivalent per cycle, i.e. 2.5 g CO2 equivalent per transaction.
 To be able to compare, an email consumes 4g CO2 eq. per transaction.

-Ok, but what can we actually do with nfts?
+Ok, but what can we actually do with NFTs?

 Well, it all depends on perspective.